Slashthedragon/tongueDrumPlayer/README.md

 # tongueDrumPlayer
-This is a embedded systems project using a raspberry pi for UMO course ECE471
+This is an embedded systems project using a raspberry pi for UMO course ECE471